 Any addition that is not a feature is considered an enhancement.

 There is, obviously, room for judgment when interpreting this definition.
 In order to maximize the visibility of Platform revisions we generally tend to consider borderline items to be features rather than enhancements.

 Some Component JSR Specifications previously incorporated into the Platform are still available separately or have significant Specifications themselves.
-Changes to their Specifications are therefore made in separate Maintenance Releases.
-The following existing component JSRs may have Maintenance Releases.
-These will be incorporated by reference before the Final Release of this Specification as necessary:
+Changes to their Specifications are therefore made in separate Maintenance Releases, which are incorporated here by reference:

 Each Component JSR Specification, or revision thereto, may be related to one or more features in the detailed list below.